-Founded by Caroline Clarke and Tim Gibbs with help from Dr. Andrew Tometzki and Mr. Massimo Caputo (at Bristol Children’s Hospital), this tax-exempt charitable Society is for all those who are affected by or involved in any area concerned with this rare heart condition.
+Originally founded by Caroline Clarke and Tim Gibbs in 2009 with help from Dr. Andrew Tometzki and Prof. Massimo Caputo (at Bristol Children’s Hospital), this tax-exempt charitable Society is for all those worldwide who are affected by or involved in any area concerned with this rare heart condition.

-The Society allows parents (or relatives) to share experiences, to chat together, to read the up-to-date research and to raise money to fund research into this condition.
+The Society allows those affected (directly or indirectly) to share experiences, to chat together, to read the up-to-date research and to raise money to fund research and treatments for this condition.
 In addition, medical practitioners can connect with the Society to share knowledge and best practice, and to read recent research which may advance their field.

 Ebstein’s Anomaly is rare.
 This is important because :